sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Be Null
 +++++++++

-Below is a sample workflow which contains **ExpectColumnValuesToBeNull** processor in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValuesToBeNull** processor in Sparkflows.
 It demonstrates the usage of ExpectColumnValuesToBeInBetween node to validate the presence of null values in specified columns of the input dataset.

 It does the following processing of data: